 On the Latvian side, they have resurrected their brewing scene with a focus on national expression, many beers featuring plants, herbs and spices found native in Latvia.
 The craft beer scene seems intent on upholding selective elements of a folk tradition and in doing so differentiate themselves from the dirt-cheap hard drinking Russian bars.
-The quality is generally very good, though some of the fruity, stranger additions will have your mouth doing cartwheels trying to work out what’s going on.
-In terms of classic beers, you’ll find some terrific dunkelweizen and dark ales, while the standard fare is strong Dortmunder style lager which doesn’t entirely stand up to session drinking.
+The quality is generally very good, though some of the fruity, stranger additions will have your mouth doing cartwheels trying to work out what's going on.
+In terms of classic beers, you'll find some terrific dunkelweizen style beers and dark ales, while their standard fare is strong Dortmunder style lager which doesn't entirely stand up to session drinking.
 In general, the beer is on the up and up.

 Outside of the cities the whole notion of a pub seems to dissolve, much like the notion of a post office in villages in the UK, you get multipurpose venues trying to make money doing whatever they can.
 If they aren't open then you may find yourself in desperation visiting hotel bars until Latvia expands economically.

 Have fun out there, but if anyone offers you some fermented cabbage juice as a tonic, in the words of Bernard Manning, chuck it back in their face and tell them to fuck off.

 Bars marked (*) will take you to our full profile write-up!